LiminalSystem/NXT-OS-MediaClock-fix/README.md

 # Warning: this WILL break your media clock from seeing ANYTHING OTHER than webnowplaying until you reinstall nxt-os.
+make a backup or im not responsible lamo or smth lol

 # NXT-OS-MediaClock-fix
 liminal the builder can they fix it? probably not! (they did)